PeterNaydenov/ask-for-promise/README.md

 # Ask for Promise

-Decouple **promises** from their 'resolve' and 'reject' functions and make posible to use them with any javascript function ( sync or not sync).
+Decouple **promises** from their 'resolve' and 'reject' functions and make posible to use them with any javascript function ( sync or async).
 'Ask-for-promise' also provide sugar syntax for some long statements.

-'Ask-for-promise' is enhancer for standard promise library by providing syntax for writing shorter and more readable promises.
+'Ask-for-promise' provides also an option to set a ttl ( time to live) for the promise.
+If time is up promise will close with timeout message.

 ```js